Dhivyabharathi936/Real-Time-Deepfake-Guard-Detecting-synthetic-Audio-and-Video-in-Live-Communication./Readme.md

-The browser extension runs inside meeting tabs (Google Meet, Zoom Web, Teams Web, etc.) and safely observes live WebRTC video after the user has already granted camera/mic access to the site.
-It:
+__The browser extension runs inside meeting tabs (Google Meet, Zoom Web, Teams Web, etc.) and safely observes live WebRTC video after the user has already granted camera/mic access to the site.
+It:__

-Detects live video elements used in calls.
+<u>Detects live video elements used in calls.</u>

 Samples sparse frames (e.g., 1 FPS) from these videos using a hidden canvas.